DylanTaylor1/GTNH-Stocking/README.md

 Once complete, it should look something like this.
 The exact locations of everything are not important so long as the computer can access everything via adapters.

 # Running the Programs
 The first thing you will want to do is edit the stockList based on what you would like to request and how many level-maintainers you have available.
 This can be done in-game by typing edit stockList.lua or out of game in your favorite IDE (VSCode).
 If you would like to copy and paste a lot of changes all at once, it may be helpful to simply remove the old stockList by typing rm stockList.lua before creating a brand new file by typing edit stockList.lua (middle-click to paste).
+You will likely need to copy everything over in 2 batches since the file (by default) is too long for a single copy-paste.

-It is not necessary to delete lines that you do not want: simply comment them out by typing '--' before the entry.
+It is not necessary to delete lines that you do not want (simply comment them out by typing '--' before the entry).
 For most IDE, you can comment/uncomment many lines at once by pressing 'ctrl' + '/' together.
 Changing anything in stockList requires restarting the computer.

         edit stockList.lua